 I debated between Rome and Athens for this one, but the Greek legacy is synonym of culture, right?

 Athens exceeded my expectations.
 I thought it’d be just history, but it’s a vibrant city, full of life.
-I had an amazing time!
+What an amazing time I had!
 I got lost around Plaka, I spent hours in a park debating about politics with a wise old man who was kind enough to give me some of his time, I marveled at the Archeological museum, and even more at the Acropolis, I did some people watching while eating baklavas… all and all, it was an unforgettable trip!

 Day 19 – A travel destination that reminds you of a different one – Bucharest

 I’ve heard that Bucharest is called the Paris of the East, but I never expected to find architecture that similar.
 If it wasn’t for Ceaușescu’s contribution, or for the occasional Dracula reference, if you suddenly wake up without knowing where you are, you might think you’re in France.
 Even the languages have the same root!

 Day 20 – The most remote travel destination you’ve been – Cape Horn